Reaz2020/Artifacts-web-client/README.md

 swiper: A modern mobile touch slider for creating responsive sliders.
 slick-carousel: Used for implementing responsive sliders and carousels.
 jsonwebtoken: Used for generating and verifying JWT tokens for authentication and secure communication.

+To run and test it , someone needs to clone the repo and install dependencies like  express and node